apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0

-   Sets the send buffer size for connections from the client to Traffic Server.
+   Sets the send buffer size for connections from the client to |TS|.

 .. ts:cv:: CONFIG proxy.config.net.sock_recv_buffer_size_in INT 0

-   Sets the receive buffer size for connections from the client to Traffic Server.
+   Sets the receive buffer size for connections from the client to |TS|.

 .. ts:cv:: CONFIG proxy.config.net.sock_option_flag_in INT 0x5